APA Corporation Declares Cash Dividend on Common Shares

-HOUSTON, May 12, 2022 (GLOBE NEWSWIRE) -- The board of directors of APA Corporation ( APA) has declared a regular cash dividend on the company's common shares.
+HOUSTON, May 12, 2022 (GLOBE NEWSWIRE) -- The board of directors of APA Corporation (Nasdaq: APA) has declared a regular cash dividend on the company's common shares.

 The dividend on common shares is payable Aug.
 22, 2022, to stockholders of record on July 22, 2022, at a rate of 12.5 cents per share on the corporation’s common stock.